learn-co-curriculum/find-or-add-trees/README.md

  500  508   516   524  532 540
 ```

-This works well for retrieving information, because by knowing that an array starts at a specific address in memory, it then knows exactly where an element at a specific index lives.
-With a sorted array, one can employ binary search to determine if an element is included in the array in big o log(n) time.
+Arrays storing elements a fixed distance apart makes them very efficient at retrieving information.
+This is because it is very easy to calculate where an element at a specific index lives.
+The costing retrieving an element by its index is big O(1).
+Or to put it another way, the cost of retrieving an element at a specific index does not depend on the length of the array.

-More costly is adding or removing an element to the beginning of an array.
+More costly with arrays is shifting or unshifting an element from an array.
 To add an element to the beginning means, that each subsequent element must move down one slot, which therefore take big o (n) time.

 ```text